mattyhryan/mattyhryan.github.io/_pages/about.md

 During my studies in Cyprus I had the luck of visiting several locations in Europe (for business mostly), however, I love travelling and getting to know about new cultures, people, and places.
 In my free time I enjoy a good sci-fi movie, sailing in World of Warships, and jogging with psychos in Borderlands.
-In addition, I am a foodie and I like to cook quite often: Cypriot and mediterranean kitchen of course.
+In addition, I am a foodie and I like to cook quite often: Cypriot and mediterranean cuisine of course.